meshcloud/minio_azure_container_app/README.md

 # MinIO Azure Container App

-This repo deploys a MinIO Container to an **Azure Container Group** with nginx as a reverse proxy for SSL termination and security.
+This repo deploys a MinIO Container to an **Azure Container Group** with nginx for SSL termination and Coraza WAF for comprehensive security protection.

 ---